best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ### Short footnotes
 It is best practise in terms of accessibility (and arguably, usability) to put as much information as possible at the point of need – for example when data is provisional or revised put the whole word in rounded brackets instead of using ‘p’ or ‘r’.

 However, when needed, using letters to signify notes is generally OK as long as the key to what these letters mean is clearly laid out above the table in a cell in column A. This ensures a user is made aware of the key before coming to the table.
-However, you should not use superscript text as this can be difficult to see for users with low vision and screen readers do not differentiate superscript text from non-superscript text.
-You should also avoid using symbols (see the section on 'Use of symbols').
+However, you should not use superscript text as this can be difficult to see for users with low vision and screen reader software does not differentiate superscript text from non-superscript text.
+You should also avoid using symbols to signpost to notes (see the sub section 'Use of symbols').

 ### Detailed footnotes
 When signposting to detailed footnotes we advise you to:
 * write out the word ‘note’ in the cell, with the number of the note you need to refer to, and put it in square brackets (we advise square brackets for notes and rounded brackets for units to differentiate them in a consistent way), for example 'Number of people in employment [note 1]'
 * put a list of numbers if a cell needs to refer to more than one note – for example, write ‘[note 1,2,3]’ if a cell needs to refer to notes 1, 2 and 3.
 * try to always put notes in table titles, column headings or row labels - putting them in specific cells may not fail accessibility but it does cause problems for machine readability and usability
-* if a note is in a column heading, space the text so the note marker sits underneath the column header and any information about units (you can do this by pressing 'Alt + Enter')
+* if a note is in a column heading, space the text so the note marker sits underneath the column header text and any information about units (you can do this by pressing 'Alt and Enter')
 * mention that notes are used, in a cell in column A above the table and say where the notes can be found (more information about use of cells in column A can be found in the [Structure](#Structure) section)

 When displaying the content of detailed notes it is common practice for them to be placed underneath the table.
 However there are several issues with this:
-1. it can take lots of scrolling to get to notes placed under very long tables, particularly for some users of assistive technology - this is bad practice for usability and accessibility
+1. It can take lots of scrolling to get to notes placed under very long tables, particularly for some users of assistive technology - this is bad practice for usability and accessibility.
-2. notes placed under tables may be missed by users of assistive technology who aren't expecting them to be there - however, it is possible to combat this by mentioning that notes sit underneath the table, in a cell in column A above the table (more information about use of cells in column A can be found in the [Structure](#Structure) section)
+2. Notes placed under tables may be missed by users of assistive technology who aren't expecting them to be there.
+It is possible to combat this by mentioning that notes sit underneath the table, in a cell in column A above the table (more information about use of cells in column A can be found in the [Structure](#Structure) section).
-3. notes placed underneath a table need careful (and mostly manual) formatting to be made accessible (see the section on 'Structure and 'Cover sheets' for more information on how written content should be formatted) - without this you may fail accessibility [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable)
+3. Notes placed underneath a table need careful (and mostly manual) formatting to be made accessible (see the section on [Structure](#Structure) and [Metadata worksheets](#metadata-worksheets) for more information on how written content should be formatted).
+Without this formatting you may fail accessibility [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable).
-4. long detailed notes may result in a need for horizontal scrolling which is bad practice for usability or accessibility (this is because you shouldn't use merged cells to present long notes as merged cells fail accessibility guidelines)
+4. Long detailed notes may result in a need for horizontal scrolling which is bad practice for usability and accessibility.
+This may happen because the note will need to be displayed in one cell - you shouldn't use merged cells to present long notes as merged cells fail accessibility guidelines (see the section on [Tables](#tables)).
-5. in complex spreadsheets, identical notes are often placed under several tables across many worksheets - this can mean, when certain notes are updated or changed, some are accidentally missed out
+5. In complex spreadsheets, identical notes are often placed under several tables across many worksheets - this can mean, when certain notes are updated or changed, some are accidentally missed out.

 For these reasons we advise you to create a worksheet called ‘Notes’ which contains a table that lists all the detailed notes for the spreadsheet.
 Notes placed underneath a table will not necessarily fail the accessibility guidelines but they will need careful consideration and, depending on the size of the table and how they are laid out, they may be considered bad practice.

 > [Example of presenting a key for shorthand and notes (ODS, 4.4KB)](https://gss.civilservice.gov.uk/wp-content/uploads/2021/03/Example-of-a-table-with-notes-and-a-key.ods)
-> See the overall [example spreadsheet](#example-spreadsheet) also.
+> See the labour market [example spreadsheet](#example-spreadsheet) also.

 ### Use of symbols
 You should not use symbols to signpost footnotes because: